AliNisarAhmed/my-notes/Data Intensive Applications/7 - Transactions.md

 The simplest way of avoiding concurrency problems is to remove the concurrency entirely: to execute only one transaction at a time, in serial order, on a single thread.
 By doing so, we completely sidestep the problem of detecting and preventing conflicts between transactions: the resulting isolation is by definition serializable.

+Why switch to single-threaded execution?:
+1. RAM became cheap and now its possible to keep all the data that a tx reads in memory allowing tX to execute faster than if they have to wait for data to be loaded from disk
+2. OLTP transactions are usually short and only make small number of reads and writes.
+While long-running OLAP queries are typically read-only, so can be run on consistent snapshot outside of the serial loop

-systems with single-threaded serial transaction processing don’t allow interactive multi-statement transactions.
+Systems with single-threaded serial transaction processing don’t allow interactive multi-statement transactions.
 Instead, the application must submit the entire transaction code to the database ahead of time, as a _stored procedure_.
 The differences between these approaches is illustrated below:

 ![3fcdf87a48b38b543be5a51a6253dea6.png](images/3fcdf87a48b38b543be5a51a6253dea6.png)